The Lighthouse of Houston

 Dr. Eldred performing an eye exam on a Lighthouse of Houston client.

-Health Services
+Health Services - Houston, TX

 The Lighthouse of Houston provides access to health services to improve the personal health and well-being for someone who is blind or has low vision.
 To achieve the best health outcomes having access to services designed to support people who are blind or low vision can have a significant impact on an individual’s life.

 Our health services include a Low Vision Clinic, and Behavioral Health.
 Our Licensed Professional Counselor (LPC) provides personalized one-on-one counseling and we offer complimentary support groups.
 Our Low Vision Clinic is staffed by three industry-leading, highly qualified, optometrists ensuring that clients will receive the highest level of quality care, the latest in low vision research, and educational resources.
+Our O&M and ADL programs empower individuals who are blind or low vision to navigate their environment and perform daily tasks independently using cane skills. protective techniques, and assistive technology.

 Technology & Employment Training